The Greek Orthodox Church is a charming place in the site of the ancient village of Capernaum.

 (Reference: Matthew 8:23-27; also in: Mark 4:35-41, Luke 8:22-25)

-The stained glass wall on both sides enter a magic ray of light into the church, as can be seen on the right.
+The stained glass wall on both sides enter a magic ray of light into the church, as can be seen here.

 The photo below shows the stunning ceiling: